The 15 Best Things to Do in Brussels, Belgium

 12 | Visit Cathédrale des Sts Michel et Gudule

-Located in the heart of Brussels, just a short walk from Grand Place is St. Michael and St. Gudula Cathedral.
-It’s an impressive Gothic cathedral that dates back to the 11th century dedicated to the patron saints of Brussels, St. Michael and St. Gudula.
+Located in the heart of Brussels, just a short walk from Grand Place, is St. Michael and St. Gudula Cathedral.
+It’s an impressive Gothic cathedral dating back to the 11th century, dedicated to the patron saints of Brussels, St. Michael and St. Gudula.
 As you approach the cathedral, you’ll be awestruck by the stunning facade, with its towering spires and intricate details.

 20220829 Things to Do in Brussels 072

-The cathedral’s interior is just as impressive, with soaring ceilings, beautiful stained glass windows, and ornate altarpieces.
+The cathedral’s interior is equally impressive, with soaring ceilings, beautiful stained-glass windows, and ornate altarpieces.
 Whether you’re a history buff, an architecture enthusiast, or simply looking for a peaceful place to reflect, St. Michael and St. Gudula Cathedral is not to be missed.

 20220829 Things to Do in Brussels 068